Tic-tac-toe variants: Historic

 An early variation of tic-tac-toe was played in the Roman Empire, around the first century BC.
 It was called Terni Lapilli and instead of having any number of pieces, each player only had three; thus, they had to move them around to empty spaces to keep playing.
 The game's grid markings have been found chalked all over Rome.
 However, according to Claudia Zaslavsky's book Tic Tac Toe: And Other Three-In-A Row Games from Ancient Egypt to the Modern Computer, Tic-tac-toe could be traced back to ancient Egypt.
-Another closely-related ancient game is three men's morris, which is also played on a simple grid and requires three pieces in a row to finish.
+Another closely related ancient game is three men's morris, which is also played on a simple grid and requires three pieces in a row to finish.

 Variants in higher dimensions

 3D Tic-tac-toe

 Three-dimensional tic-tac-toe on a 3×3×3 board.
 In this game, the first player has an easy win by playing in the centre if two people are playing.

-One can play on a board of 4x4 squares, winning in several ways.
+One can play on a board of 4×4 squares, winning in several ways.
 Winning can include: four in a straight line, four in a diagonal line, four in a diamond, or four to make a square.
 Another variant, Qubic, is played on a 4×4×4 board; it was solved by Oren Patashnik in 1980 (the first player can force a win).
 Higher-dimensional variations are also possible.

+The 3D tic tac toe variant does not always appear as 3 dimensional board.
+Some variants have different forms.
+For example in the case of Gobblet-like variant, Gobblet Gobblers and Otrio, the third element appears as variation in marker sizes (small, medium, large).
+Players can 'steal' the opponent spot by placing larger marker at the top of the opponent smaller marker or just simply competing with overlapping spot.